SaltOverflow/unordered-sql/commentary/20241212 commentary.md

 The project proposal set up parsing the Unordered SQL language as a relatively simple task.
 Indeed, if I wrote it like `initial_parser.py` or found a suitable parser, it would not be as complex as it ended up being.
 With the way I ended up doing it, it was a whole lot more work and changed the milestones entirely (it was more about learning how to write a parser than hacking a prototype together).
 I don't really regret it though, as I learned about a lot of the complexities of building a language from scratch that I otherwise wouldn't have considered if I had simply used a pre-built solution.

-From an engineering perspective, it's a bit of a disappointment, since most of the functionality could be gotten by simply extending `initial_parser.py` or `tokenizer.py` a bit more.
-The only feature that the parser offers that actually requires parsing an AST is the ability to denote unknown sequences, which could probably be done by leveraging another library.
+From an engineering perspective, it's a bit of a disappointment, since it does feel like most of the functionality could be gotten by leveraging another library.
 However, I feel like this misses the "research and understanding" portion of the project.
 From a scientific perspective, I think I learned a lot about the intricacies of developing a programming language and spent time developing my own opinions on programming languages, which will be particularily useful when making decisions in the future.

 For the next step, I want to try forking a database client that has autocomplete, and see if I can modify it to work for Unordered SQL.
 I think it'd be particularily useful to compare my implementation with the way a database client like DBeaver is implemented, especially now that I have a deeper understanding of what needs to be done in order to create such a product.